aadhithbala/aadhithbala/README.md

 # Hi, My name is Aadhith

-An aspiring web developer diving into the world of HTML, CSS, JavaScript, and React to build awesome projects.
+Venturing into DevOps, I'm immersing myself in the realm of infrastructure as code, Docker, Terraform, and Python.
 I love arch and enjoy customizing my desktop to create beautiful and functional setups.

 - I'm based in Chennai, India
-- I'm currently working on [TheCatLounge](http://aadhithbala.github.io/TheCatLounge)
+- I'm currently working on [Homelab](http://aadhithbala.github.io/TheCatLounge)
-- I'm learning Javascript and React

 ### Tools i use